kumahq/kuma/docs/madr/decisions/037-configure-all-gateways.md

 ## Considered Options

-- Introduce new kind `MeshGatewaysSubset`
+- Introduce new kind `MeshGatewaysSuperset`
 - Add label to all gateways and target them by kind `MeshSubset`
 - Remove requirement of `name` when using kind `MeshGateway`
 - Use internal tag `gateways: include/exclude/only` when using with `MeshSubset`